ponylang/pony-tutorial/generics/generics-and-reference-capabilities.md

 fun set(c: String iso) => _c = consume c
 ```

 Now we have a version of `Foo` that is working correctly for `iso`.
-Note how applying the arraow type to the `get` method also works for `iso`.
+Note how applying the arrow type to the `get` method also works for `iso`.
 But here the result is a different one, by applying [viewpoint adaptation](../capabilities/combining-capabilities.html) we get from `ref->iso` (with `ref` being the capability of the receiver, the `Foo` object referenced by `a`) to `iso`.
 Through the magic of [automatic receiver recovery](../capabilities/recovering-capabilities.html) we can call the `string` method on it:

 ```pony
 class Foo